George Polk: World War II

 During World War II, Polk enlisted with a Naval Construction Battalion.
 After the invasion of Guadalcanal, the first element of Construction Unit Base 1 (CUB-1), an advance fuel and supply base, landed on August 16, 1942.
 This element was commanded by Ensign George W. Polk, USNR, and consisted of five officers and 118 enlisted personnel, all navy petty officers of aviation support ratings.
 CUB-1 later received a Presidential Unit Citation for its service.
 Polk also performed duty as a "volunteer" dive bomber and reconnaissance pilot.
 He was wounded, suffered from malaria and was hospitalized for almost a year.

 Death

 On Sunday May 16, 1948, Polk was found dead near the Port of Thessaloniki, shot at point-blank range in the back of the head, with his hands and feet tied.

 Polk had been covering the Greek Civil War between the Greek government and communists trying to seize control of the country.
 His intention was to meet and interview Markos Vafeiadis, a communist military leader.

 In Polk's articles, he alleged that several officials in the Greek government embezzled $250,000 in foreign aid ($2.5 million in 2016 dollars) from the Truman administration, a charge that was never proved.
-Polk, sympathetic to the communists, was outspoken in his criticism of the Truman administration's unqualified support for resistance by the "rightist authoritarian regime" in Greece to the communist attempt to seize power.
+Polk, sympathetic to the communists, was outspoken in his criticism of the Truman administration's unqualified support for what he viewed as a "rightist authoritarian regime" in Greece, in its resistance to the communist attempt to seize power.